kmilanez/text-diff/README.md

 # Running a transaction

-After starting the app, you can run an example transaction through the gateway.
-It's exposed on port 8080 and right now only provides the interface with diff service:
+Once the app starts, you can run a transaction through the gateway, that is exposed on port 8080.
+Right now only provides the interface with diff service:

 http://localhost:8080/v1/diff